En Route Kruger National Park

 - Satara is one of my favourite camps, besides the fact that it is a great game viewing area.
 The S100 never seems to disappoint!

 - As one of the main camps of the Park, Satara has a well stocked Park Shop and a swimming pool.

 - The shop and reception area lead to the Restaurant.
 The outside dining area overlooks a lovely grassed area with fever trees.
 It’s a great place to relax and enjoy a cold refreshment.

 - The large campsite area has clean ablutions that are serviced daily.
-A laundromat is located next door with both washers and tumble driers.
+A laundromat is located next door with both washing machines and tumble driers.
 R5 coins operate the machines.

 - There are various wash up areas located within the camping area.

 - Some sites do not have electrical points.

 - Next stop, Skukuza.